 The Telegraph Track

-The start of the Old Telegraph Track is just beside Bramwell Road House, a quirky last stop for Petrol and lunch before hitting the road!
+The start of the Old Telegraph Track is just beside Bramwell Road House, a quirky last stop for fuel and breakfast/lunch before hitting the road!
 Adam would recommend the burgers!

 Make sure you have WikiCamps loaded and it’s a pretty good little tool to use so that you know what to expect.
 The OTT is basically a straight line with obstacles!
-As soon as you enter it get bumpy and rock so make sure you start early as it to us 5 or 6 hours to drive 50km on that first day!!!
+As soon as you enter it gets bumpy and rocky so make sure you start early as it’s slow going.
+WikiCamps should also have reviews of recent conditions which is extremely helpful as the track, especially the water crossings can vary from year to year depending on the wet season.
+It’s definitely worth doing your research before your trip.

 From there we crossed Juicy Creek, Alice Creek, Dulhunty River and Bertie Creek until we came upon the infamous GUNSHOT!

 Now, if you have never heard of gunshot creek I would give it a quick google!
-We had absolutely no intention of doing gunshot, but our buddy took his Navara down!
+We had absolutely no intention of doing the vertical drop that makes this crossing so famous, but our buddy took his Navara down!
 It was definitely a high of the trip.
-There was so much adrenaline flowing just watching and we drew quite a crowd! lived to tell the tale!
-Thanks for the memories guys!
-50% crazy and 50% awesome, quite something to watch!
+There was so much adrenaline flowing just watching and we drew quite a crowd!
+Thankfully the deadly looking drop was completed without incident just an alarming crunch!
+It was 50% crazy and 50% awesome, quite something to watch!
 Everywhere we stopped after that people were talking about the guy who took his Navara down gunshot! 😂

-We finally pulled up at cockatoo creek campground after 6 hours on the OTT but having barely traveled more than 50km!
-We set up around a undercover picnic area and relaxed down in the river to cool down after the days adventures!
+We finally pulled up at Cockatoo Creek campground after 6 hours on the OTT but having barely traveled more than 50km!
+We set up around an undercover picnic area and relaxed down in the river to cool down after the days adventures!
 Cockatoo creek even has toilets but I’m not sure they are regularly cleaned.